 This data can be collected using the same programs that are also used to bind customers.
 After evaluation, a company can then use this information to divide its customers into target groups.
 For example, if all customers are to be integrated into the new customer loyalty program, a holistic customer loyalty program such as Payback may be suitable.
 The discrete selection of special customers, as practiced in many exclusive clubs, is also worth a second thought.
 Classification is also possible according to purchasing behavior.
-In this way, reward and special support can be earned by registering, purchasing or paying a contribution.
+In this way, reward and special support can be earned by registering, purchasing, or paying a contribution.
 The medium can be one of many.
-Should customer or rather collectible cards be issued?
+Should customer cards or rather collectible cards be issued?
 Will there be an app or its own website?
 These and many other factors should be discussed with the marketing department, and relate to the target you hope to reach.

-Generally it can be said that defining goals is crucial for success, because it is the only way to measure and optimize marketing.
+Generally, it can be said that defining goals is crucial for success because it is the only way to measure and optimize marketing.
 Economic and psychographic goals are pursued by binding customers to the company or brand.

 If the goals that customer loyalty should achieve are defined, then it is necessary to develop a suitable customer loyalty concept.
 This should be based on the objectives and the target group.
 For the right strategy, it is important to define first what the customer loyalty reference object should represent.
 Is the focus on a product, sales channel, brand, or the entire company?
 If management has chosen a strategy, it is easy to develop a suitable program.
-Depending on the objectives, target groups and purpose, a company can choose between a wide range of programmes and measures.
+Depending on the objectives, target groups, and purpose, a company can choose between a wide range of programs and measures.
 As a rule, it can be based on the following questions:

-In most cases, three different types of customer loyalty programs are used, which rely on different mixes of loyalty (bonus programs), emotion (the personal approach) and rationality (price/service offers).
+In most cases, three different types of customer loyalty programs are used, which rely on different mixes of loyalty (bonus programs), emotion (the personal approach), and rationality (price/service offers).

 Most customer loyalty is maintained through bonus programs.
 The choice of suitable instruments and measures for such tasks appears to be almost endless.
 This allows bonus programs to be designed on and offline.
-A simple example of an offline program are collectible cards that are distributed at the baker's or café of trust.
+A simple example of an offline program is collectible cards that are distributed at the baker's or café of trust.
 As a rule, you will receive a stamp or sticker on the discount card every time you make a purchase.
 Once a pre-defined number of purchases have been made, the customer receives a bonus - usually a free coffee in the case of the baker or a check over of your glasses at the opticians.
 The disadvantage of analog collectible cards is that the company cannot collect any data about the customer and their purchasing behavior.